shreyaganguly04/Face-Detection/README.md

 <h1>Project Description</h1>

 In this project, I used the OpenCV library and Haar Cascade XML files to create a very basic face and eye detection program.
+This program will give the number of faces and pair of eyes detected along with the image where the faces and eyes are detected.

 <br>